OpenSUSI/TR-1um/Document/LVS03_Chapter.md

 The command [**"extract_devices(capacitor/capacitor_with_bulk)"**](https://www.klayout.de/doc-qt5/manual/lvs_device_extractors.html#h2-72) to extract both two or three terminal capacitor device, as follow.

-**Notice:** The root level model is m_CSIO in ngspice model file yet it is pure two terminal capacitor as C1, and there is two .subckt model which are  F_CSIO_mst and F_CSIO as three terminal model incuding C1 and botom capacitos bteween Nwell and CL diffusion as C2.
-There is no voltage dependency for C1 yet has prinominal equation for C2.
+_**NOTE:** The root level model is m_CSIO in ngspice model file yet it is pure two terminal capacitor as C1, and there is two .subckt model which are  F_CSIO_mst and F_CSIO as three terminal model incuding C1 and botom capacitos bteween Nwell and CL diffusion as C2.
+There is no voltage dependency for C1 yet has prinominal equation for C2._

 ```
 * //macro F_CSIO/////////////////////////////////